 Intimate association with identification tags came for some at reception during military boot camp.
 On issue, the identification tag, or dog tag, bearing the soldier’s name, serial number, blood type and religious affiliation, often, then, was continuously worn throughout the tour of duty.

-In cases too many to mention, the identification tag helped preserve the service person’s health, life and relationship to the world.
+In numerous cases, the identification tag helped preserve the service person’s health, life and relationship to the world.
 It was one source of security for those in the trenches.

-In cases, too many to mention, RFID identification tags have helped preserve the life of a business by securing its assets and its relationships within the business and the world at large.
+In numerous cases, RFID identification tags have helped preserve the life of a business by securing its assets and its relationships within the business and the world at large.
 It is one source of security for those in the trenches of the commercial world.

-These three reasons are why RFID identification tags help secure the health (possibly the life) of your bottom line.
+These three reasons are why RFID identification tags help secure the health (and possibly the life) of your bottom line.

 1. RFID Identification Tags Improve Inventory Accuracy